-Delivered with an entertaining and lively mixture of collaborative learning and team exercises, the course will be in line with the principle of behavioural economics itself – full of experiments, case histories and even some psychological illusions.
-Participants are encouraged to bring their own stories and examples
+Delivered with an entertaining and lively mixture of collaborative learning and team exercises, the introductory course on Behavioural Economics will be in line with the principle of behavioural economics itself – full of experiments, case histories and even some psychological illusions.
+Participants are encouraged to bring their own stories and examples.

-Participants from all background as this course touches on a range of topics, from communications development to culture and change management.
+Participants from all backgrounds as this course touch on a range of topics, from communications development to culture and change management.

 £595 + VAT

-Tas runs his own training company and is a Course Director for the Chartered Institute of Marketing, the Market Research Society, the Institute of Internal Communication and the Civil Service College, running courses on Storytelling, Behavioural Economics, Insightment and Creative Briefing amongst others in the UK, US, China and UAE.
+He is a Course Director for the Chartered Institute of Marketing, the Market Research Society, the Institute of Internal Communication and the Civil Service College, and principal advisor for CIO Connect in Hong Kong.

-He is also a long-term Ad Agency planner/Strategist and still freelances with several ad agencies and clients, for example currently helping the Royal Albert Hall tell their story for their 150th anniversary in 2021.
+He is also a long-term Ad Agency planner and still freelances with several agencies and clients, for example currently helping the Royal Albert Hall tell their story for their 150th anniversary in 2021.

-Tas is also a Trustee of the Phoenix Cinema, the oldest continually-running cinema in the UK, speaks passable French, obsesses about etymology, rather over-avidly follows Arcade Fire, Game of Thrones and Stranger Things, and plays tennis and skis harmlessly.
+He speaks passable French, obsesses about etymology, over-avidly follows Arcade Fire, plays tennis and skis harmlessly.

 Civil Service College can deliver In-House training within your organisation that is exactly tailored to meet your individual training requirements.